-The following Tax guidance note Produced in partnership with Anne Fairpo of Temple Tax Chambers provides comprehensive and up to date legal information covering:
+The following Tax practice note produced in partnership with Anne Fairpo provides comprehensive and up to date legal information covering:

 In the early stages of IP development, a company may derive income from its qualifying IP rights but not yet make a profit.
 Alternatively, a company may generate a profit that is less than the routine return on the costs of earning such income.